 - Model intercomparison descriptions, including experimental details and project protocols.

-More details can be found in Manuscript Types and the Journal White Paper (compiled by the Executive Editors).
+More details can be found in Manuscript Types and the Journal Editorial (compiled by the Executive Editors).

 "I believe that the time is ripe for significantly better documentation of programs, and that we can best achieve this by considering programs to be works of literature."